jefflovell/launch-school-js101/study-sessions/109-written-study.md

 Because the values being assigned to `campus` and `location` are both objects, they can still be read and written even though we are using `const` since what's being stored are references to the objects in memory, not the values themselves.
 This is why on line 6, `campus.state` can be reassigned from `'Boston'` to `'Georgia'`.
 However when we pass the object on line 1 to the `Object` **static method** `freeze()`, we prevent JavaScript from being able to reassign any properties in that object even though it is a pointer, thus throwing a ```TypeError``.

+## References vs Values Example 3: Pass-By-Reference, Shallow Copies, Implicit Return, Side Effects

-## Ref vs Val 3: What does this code do and why?
+What does the following code do and why?  (complex++ problem)

 ```js
 const hottestTemps = [